-The research of Lixia Yao, Ph.D., focuses on mining, integrating and transforming electronic health records and claims databases, literature, patents, and social media data into meaningful biomedical knowledge and informatics applications.
+The research of Lixia Yao, Ph.D., focuses on mining, integrating, visualizing and transforming structured and unstructured textual data in health care.
+Dr. Yao distills electronic health records, patient secure messages, claims databases, literature, patents and social media data into meaningful biomedical knowledge and informatics applications.

 - Quantifying unmet medical needs.
 Even as population health improves and longevity increases globally, there will always be more biomedical problems than solutions.
 Strategically prioritizing and allocating the limited societal resources to discover and develop cost-effective pharmaceuticals, medical devices and other diagnostics for diseases and medical conditions with the highest return on investment motivates many governmental and private funding agencies, pharmaceutical and biotech companies, clinicians, and scientists.
 Unfortunately, due to the complexity of the biomedical research ecosystem and the scarcity of relevant data, no systematic studies have been done to comprehensively survey the past allocation of resources (funding, attention from the scientific community and clinical development, for example) or guide the future redistribution of resources for maximal societal benefit.
 Dr. Yao develops quantitative metrics, namely disease-specific Research Opportunity Index (ROI) and Public Health Index (PHI), to gauge the imbalance between the disease burden associated with a particular disease or all medical conditions as a whole and the associated resource allocation over time, which is a critical step for various stakeholders along the health care value chain to better distribute resources and prioritize efforts.